lindsey98/Research-Papers/active_learning.md

 ## Insufficient data for DL
 - Cost-effective active learning for deep image classification.
-IEEE Transactions on Circuits and Systems for Video Technology, 2016. [[paper][https://arxiv.org/pdf/1701.03551.pdf]]
+IEEE Transactions on Circuits and Systems for Video Technology, 2016. [[paper](https://arxiv.org/pdf/1701.03551.pdf)]
    - Do not discard certain samples, assign them pseudo-labels

+- Generative adversarial active learning. arxiv, 2017. [[paper](https://arxiv.org/pdf/1702.07956.pdf)]
+   - Train a SVM classifier, use GAN to generate instances to query
+   - They claim the synthesized instances might be closer to the descision boundary, thus more informative?

 - Bayesian generative active deep learning.
-PMLR, 2019. [[paper][https://arxiv.org/pdf/1904.11643.pdf]]
+PMLR, 2019. [[paper](https://arxiv.org/pdf/1904.11643.pdf)]
    - Besides AL, it trains VAE-ACGAN to generate new images that is as informative as the AL selected ones

-- Generative adversarial active learning for unsupervised outlier detection.
-IEEE Transactions on Knowledge and Data Engineering, 2019. [[paper][]]
-   - Train a SVM classifier, use GAN to generate instances to query
-   - They claim the synthesized instances might be closer to the descision boundary, thus more informative?